ChThH/divine_liturgy_series/Outline.md

 Psalms of Blessedness: The Antiphons

+The Hosts of Heaven with Our Lord: The Entrance with the Gospel Book

 ## Future Talks: Topics
-The Little Entrance

 The Incense

 The Readings and Homily